telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-features-combine-mode.md

 ---
-title: CartesianChart Combine Mode
+title: CategoricalSeries Combine Mode
-page_title: CartesianChart Combine Mode
+page_title: CategoricalSeries Combine Mode
 slug: chart-series-combine-mode
 position: 0
 ---

-# CombineMode
+# Combine Mode

 When the series in a RadCartesianChart are more than one, a few different drawing strategies can be used.
 The possible strategies are: